kord-network/kord-guardian-examples/doc/architecture.md

    ![2](https://user-images.githubusercontent.com/1913316/35090436-93043e54-fc31-11e7-8ab2-f2ba0c0feee6.png)

-5. The verified META Identity Claim CAN then be added to META Claims Index in the META Network by the claim subject.
+5. The verified META Identity Claim MAY then be added to META Claims Index in the META Network by the claim subject.